phlebotomist/PvPDetails/README.md

 # thanks to everyone on the Vrising mod discord!

 Deca, Odjit, Helskog, Mitch and others who answered my endless coffee fueled questions.

+## known issues:

+Some weapon/ability names in damage recap may show up as numbers (weapon ID) instead of the name.